Skip to main content

 Matt also claims WP Engine is selling “something that they’ve chopped up, hacked, butchered to look like WordPress.”
 His reason for this wild claim?
 Because WP Engine disables revisions (a default feature of WordPress, albeit a pretty small one).

 Literally, that’s it.
 One tiny feature.
-The whole thing’s been “hacked and butchered” because they just chose to modify one tiny detail.
+The whole thing’s been “hacked and butchered” because they just chose to modify one mostly insignificant detail.

-Of all Matt’s spurious claims, this one might be the one that reeks the most of absolute made-up bullshit.
-WP Engine will just turn on revisions if you want them to, but that’s beside the point.
+Of all Matt’s spurious claims, this one strikes me as the biggest reach, for a lot of reasons.
+For one: WP Engine will just turn on revisions if you want them to, but that’s honestly beside the point.

-And third, it’s open-source software!
-You don’t get to tell people how they use it!
+And regardless, it’s open-source software!
+You don’t get to tell people how they use it.

-We could also get into the utter hypocrisy that many of WordPress.com’s plans do far, far, far more invasive modifications of WordPress core (you can’t even install themes and plugins, FFS!), but again, that’s all beside the point.
-It’s open-source.
-They can do that.
-Anyone can.
-It’s in the license.
-This claim is clearly total garbage.
+We could also get into the utter hypocrisy that many of WordPress.com’s plans do far, far more invasive modifications of WordPress core (notice you can’t even install themes and plugins until you upgrade to the Business plan!) but again, that’s all beside the point.

 Matt says WP Engine doesn’t give back enough